appdotnet/api-spec/content/reference/resources/post/lifecycle.md

 If you want to test how your text will be processed you can use the [text processor](/reference/resources/text-processor).

-*Note: You cannot reply to a repost.
+*You cannot reply to a repost.
 Please reply to the parent Post.*

 <%= general_params_note_for "post" %>